-This section gives an overview of IPython's sophisticated and powerful architecture for parallel and distributed computing.
-This architecture abstracts out parallelism in a very general way, which enables IPython to support many different styles of parallelism including:
+This section gives an overview of IPython's architecture for parallel and distributed computing.
+This architecture abstracts out parallelism in a general way, enabling IPython to support many different styles of parallelism, including:

-- Single program, multiple data (SPMD) parallelism.
+- Single program, multiple data (SPMD) parallelism

-- Multiple program, multiple data (MPMD) parallelism.
+- Multiple program, multiple data (MPMD) parallelism

-- Message passing using MPI.
+- Message passing using MPI

-- · Task farming.
+- Task farming

-- · Data parallel.
+- Data parallel

-- Combinations of these approaches.
+- Combinations of these approaches

-- · Custom user defined approaches.
+- · Custom user-defined approaches

-Most importantly, IPython enables all types of parallel applications to be developed, executed, debugged and monitored interactively.
-Hence, the $\mathbb{I}$ in IPython.
-The following are some example usage cases for IPython:
+Most importantly, IPython enables all types of parallel applications to be developed, executed, debugged, and monitored interactively.
+Hence, the I in IPython.
+The following are some example use cases for IPython:

 - Quickly parallelize algorithms that are embarrassingly parallel using a number of simple approaches.
-Many simple things can be parallelized interactively in one or two lines of code. - Steer traditional MPI applications on a supercomputer from an IPython session on your laptop. - Analyze and visualize large datasets (that could be remote and/or distributed) interactively using IPython and tools like matplotlib/TVTK. - Develop, test and debug new parallel algorithms (that may use MPI) interactively. - Tie together multiple MPI jobs running on different systems into one giant distributed and parallel system. - Start a parallel job on your cluster and then have a remote collaborator connect to it and pull back data into their local IPython session for plotting and analysis. - Run a set of tasks on a set of CPUs using dynamic load balancing.
+Many simple things can be parallelized interactively in one or two lines of code. - Steer traditional MPI applications on a supercomputer from an IPython session on your laptop. - Analyze and visualize large datasets (that could be remote and/or distributed) interactively using IPython and tools like matplotlib. - Develop, test and debug new parallel algorithms (that may use MPI) interactively. - Tie together multiple MPI jobs running on different systems into one giant distributed and parallel system.

+- Start a parallel job on your cluster and then have a remote collaborator connect to it and pull back data into their local IPython session for plotting and analysis. - Run a set of tasks on a set of CPUs using dynamic load balancing.

-Tip: At the SciPy 2011 conference in Austin, Min Ragan-Kelley presented a complete 4-hour tutorial on the use of these features, and all the materials for the tutorial are now available online.
+Tip: At the SciPy 2014 conference in Austin, Min Ragan-Kelley presented a complete 4-hour tutorial on the use of these features, and all the materials for the tutorial are now available online.
 That tutorial provides an excellent, hands-on oriented complement to the reference documentation presented here.